puppetlabs/puppetserver/acceptance/README.md

 ## Using the handy shell script
 If all that seems like too much work, we have a script that should make things much simpler for you.
+It relies on the built-in defaults for all arguments.
+All you provide is the two environment variables `PACKAGE_BUILD_VERSION` and `PUPPET_VERSION`.
+Thus:

 1. Set the environment variables `PUPPET_VERSION` and `PACKAGE_BUILD_VERSION` as described previously.
-2. Set the environment variable `GENCONFIG_LAYOUT` to a layout string that `beaker-hostgenerator` understands.
-3. Execute `acceptance/scripts/generic/testrun.sh -p` to start a complete run of the tests and preserve the hosts.
+2. Execute `acceptance/scripts/generic/testrun.sh -p` to start a complete run of the tests and preserve the hosts.
 When the tests complete, the script makes a copy of the (modified) config file as `hosts_preserved.yml` at the top level of the repo.